stefanache/xampp_apache_https_ssl_443/README.md

             9. restart the apache httpd server from xampp control panel stop apache start apache
-           10. check in the browser:
+           10. check in the browser the https URL:
-                                   restart the browser and put the following address(URL): https://site.test
+               -restart the your browser before at all and put the following address(URL): https://site.test
                 Now you must to see the content site-test port 443
-               Also you can verify if work and the older URLs http://site.test       (http://site.test:8081 in my case)
+               -Also you can verify if work and the older URLs http://site.test       (http://site.test:8081 in my case)
                                    http://localhost       (http://localhost:8081 in my case)
  That is all!

  Remark: The name for locally site is arbitrary(randomly)  you can take other like site.dev or other any!
          But must to change all use this new name in this procedure and in all files used!
 </pre>